vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/native_packaging/README.md

     sencha package <configFile.json>

-Note: an `<AppName.app>` is created in the specified output location.
+This will create a `<AppName.app>` file in the specified output location.
 This is the application that you can use to deploy to the iOS device.
+To do this, you drag the file onto the iTunes icon:

+{@img itunes1.png}

+Which will add your application into the Apps section of iTunes:

+{@img itunes2.png}

+Now you can select that application when syncing your device with iTunes:

+{@img itunes3.png}

 **See Also**